-Since AEN's official launch in December 2015, we have built a growing national membership of more than 350 faculty members on nearly 140 campuses nationwide.
+Since AEN's official launch in December 2015, we have built a growing national membership of more than 400 faculty members on more than 160 campuses nationwide.
 We are actively supporting AEN faculty members effectively to address BDS while affirming and defending freedom of expression and free speech on campuses.
 We highlight several of AEN's successful efforts to date here:

 At the University of Minnesota, we supported AEN faculty who circulated a thoughtful letter against a BDS-linked divestment resolution in student government.
 The faculty letter garnered 110 signatures, including six University Regents professors.
 On Tuesday, March 8, 2016, University of Minnesota President Eric Kaler issued a strong statement opposing divestment and BDS.
 On April 12, pro-Israel students defeated a BDS resolution in the Minnesota Student Association.
 The MSA instead adopted an amended resolution stripped of all BDS language that calls for socially responsible investment by the university.

 At Columbia University, we supported AEN faculty in drafting and circulating a petition opposing an active BDS divestment campaign at Columbia and Barnard.
 The petition has garnered more than 150 signatures – almost three times the number who signed on to a pro-BDS faculty petition.
 Ken Waltzer wrote about the Columbia divestment campaign and counter-divestment efforts here.